zzqcn/wsdev/README.md

 This project uses [Meson build system](https://mesonbuild.com/).

 First you should get Wireshark code and build it, see [my article](https://www.yuque.com/zzqcn/opensource/pylrcy) for details.
 Second set your Wireshark source and build directory in `meson_options.txt`.

+**NOTE: I have changed some wireshark code for some reason, e.g. calling some API which was NOT exported by libwireshark.so.
+So you should use [Wireshark code in my branch](https://github.com/zzqcn/wireshark/tree/zzqcn) to build this project successfully.**

 Then run commands below to build:
 ```c
 $ meson <YOUR BUILD DIR>
 $ cd <YOUR BUILD DIR>